denostack/safen/README.md

 ## How Safen works

-Safen parses the grammar and internally generates an AST similar to the Json Schema.
+Safen parses the grammar and internally generates an AST(Abstract Syntax Tree) similar to the Json Schema.

 ```sfl
 {